–

 Why make this proposal, when others have done so?
 While well-intentioned, the other proposals, more or less “knee-jerk” reactions to the dismembering of Roe v Wade, failed to conceive a plan that was actually “doable”: Valuable but affordable, confidential, operationally practical, safe & secure for patients & operators, as well as able to be quickly implemented.

-What about operating between 9 & 12 miles out?
-Operating within the 12-mile Federal limit leaves the ship vulnerable to lawsuits brought in Federal court, as well as potential search & seizure.
+What about operating in the Federal zone, less than 12 miles out?
+Operating within the 12-mile Federal limit leaves the ship vulnerable to lawsuits brought in Federal court, even though most lawsuits would have not basis, and the vessel could be subject to potential search & seizure.
 Plus, transit time to the ship would be over an hour, in a boat unlikely to have proper navigation equipment, which is impractical & dangerous.
-The clinic equipment & medications would also have to be from US sources, at 2-10 times the cost of imports.
+The clinic equipment & medications would also have to be from US sources, & comply with dozens of Federal regulations, at 2-10 times the cost of imports.

-In fact, in deriving the Mariner Medical plan, scores of project solutions (some noted herein) conflicted with each other and, as noted, resolving those conflicts was like a game of “whack-a-mole” that took over a year.
+What was involved in devising this plan?
+In deriving the Mariner Medical plan, scores of project solutions (some noted herein) conflicted with each other and, as noted, resolving those conflicts was like a game of “whack-a-mole” that took over a year.
 In the end a comprehensive plan was conceived that meets the above requirements, including a 60-day implementation and a cost less than half others anticipated..

 .What are some of the issues we think other planners failed to anticipate?

 It is presumed that the Women on Waves operation in Europe was the idea source for other proposals.
 But that operation provides nothing but “abortion pills”, almost certainly to less than 10% of Mariner Medicals presumed capacity.
-WoW also enters ports to pick up & drop off patients which, as noted below, would be extremely to accomplish in the US.
+WoW also enters ports to pick up & drop off patients which, as noted below, would be extremely risky to accomplish in the US.
+As noted elsewhere, It was decided that operating the vessel like an offshore casino ship, which just closes ship" when in port would NOT work, nor can the clinic & maritime operating entities be one & the same.

 To avoid the risk of a state seizing the ship, or other risk from the neighboring states, a Gulf coast clinic ship must operate beyond the state’s maritime limit.
 But, the normal 3-mile Gulf state limit is 9 miles for TX & FL.
 Plus, the numerous Federal regulations, that would still apply up to 12 miles offshore would impose crippling costs & liabilities including the potential for lawsuits brought in Federal Courts.
 Hence, operations must be confined to international waters.